 The healthy division between wants and needs have blurred to almost non-existence.
 We have begun to believe we need out wants.
 It’s so easy to purchase our wants and worry about the impact later.
 What can be wrong with that? instant gratification!
 Right?

 You may believe this is normal, everyone is doing it and they seem OK.
 Actually deep down inside you look at the people you know and get the feeling they are not OK.
 You ask yourself “How could they be OK?”.
 I’m not.

-If your are acknowledging you may not be OK with this destructive consumerism cycle, try rethinking ways to satisfy your needs.
-They may not be actual need and not deserving of all of this attention.
+If you are acknowledging you may not be OK with this destructive consumerism cycle, try rethinking ways to satisfy your needs.
+They may not be an actual need and not deserving of all of this attention.
 Begin by asking yourself if some of these things below are wants or needs.
 Be brutally honest.

 - All those cable channels.